 - "Stir, whip, stir, whip, whip, whip, stir!
 Stir, whip, stir, whip..."

 - Lumpy assembling a transmitter with the aid of an instructional video, which we see in its entirety.
-The "joke" is that Korman, as a robot showing how to assemble the thing, gradually runs out of power and collapses at its conclusion.
-Doesn't help.
+The "joke" is that Korman, as an Amorphiian showing how to assemble the thing, gradually "shuts down" and collapses at its conclusion.

-- Railing Kill: A Stormtrooper goes through the rail of the Wookiee treehouse - complete with the Wilhelm Scream, no less!
-Appropriate, given that the show's choreographer was none other than David "Space Mutiny" Winters.
+- Railing Kill: A Stormtrooper trips and falls through the rail of the Wookiee treehouse - complete with Wilhelm Scream, no less!
+Appropriate, given that the special's choreographer was none other than David Winters.

 - Ransacked Room: Lumpy's room after the Stormtroopers "search" it.

-- Recycled INSPACE: The segment with Bea Arthur in the cantina is Casablanca ON TATOOINE!
+- Recycled IN SPACE!: The Ackmena segment is Casablanca ON TATOOINE!

-- Running Gag: Every time Art Carney's character starts getting annoying, a Stormtrooper shuts him up by pointing a gun straight in his face.
-Possibly the only intentional laugh to be had.
+- Running Gag: Every time Saun Dann starts getting annoying, a Stormtrooper shuts him up by pointing a gun straight in his face.
+Possibly the only intentional laughs to be had.

 - Show Within a Show: We see the cartoon because Lumpy's watching it.
-Now, why or how there would be cartoons about Rebels that depict the Empire as the bad guys, and evidently also depict actual and recent events... ah, screw it - that's probably the least nonsensical thing in the special.
-That aside, characters watching TV or what have you makes up the meat of the special.
-Malla watches her cooking show; Itchy watches Diahann Carroll go mad; the Imperial inspector watches the Jefferson Starship video; Lumpy watches his cartoon, a weird Cirque de Soleil-esque dance performance, and an instructional video; and everyone watches Bea Arthur try to clear out the cantina.
+Now, why or how there would be cartoons about Rebels that depict the Empire as the villains, and evidently also depict actual and recent events... ah, screw it - that's probably the least nonsensical thing in the special.
+That aside, characters watching TV or what have you makes up the meat of the special - Malla watches a cooking show; the Imperial inspector watches a Jefferson Starship video; Lumpy watches a cartoon, a weird Cirque de Soleil-esque dance performance, and an instructional video; Itchy watches porn; and everyone watches Ackmena try to clear out the Cantina.

 - Space Clothes: Harvey Korman's are particularly notable... and terrifying.

-- Thousand-Yard Stare: Mark Hamill, during the scene where Luke communicates with Malla over the TV screens.
-While he blinks several times, the way he gazes directly into the camera, wearing heavy makeup and mascara, gives him the illusion of being a stoned model.
+- Thousand-Yard Stare: Exhibited by a post-accident Hamill, during the scene where Luke communicates with Malla over the TV screens.
+While he blinks several times, the way he gazes directly into the camera, wearing heavy makeup to cover his surgery scars, gives him the illusion of being a stoned model.

 - Too Dumb to Live: The Stormtroopers are pretty stupid here, even by Stormtrooper standards.
 Particularly egregious is when Han tricks a Stormtrooper into jumping over a balcony to his death by simply pretending to reach for a gun.

-- Uncanny Valley Makeup: Hamill's makeup, which as noted was supposed to cover up scars, ends up making him look more like a corpse prepared for the wake.
+- Uncanny Valley Makeup: Hamill's makeup, which as noted was supposed to cover up scars from a recent motorcycle accident, ends up making him look more like a corpse prepared for the wake.

-- Unusual Euphemism: The VR machine described by Art Carney as "Wow!" turns out to be a porn video.
+- Unusual Euphemism: The VR machine described by Saun Dann as "Wow!" turns out to be a porn video.

 - Verbal Tic: In the animated segment, Boba Fett has the odd habit of ending most of his sentences with "friend".

-- Video Phone: Chewbacca's family uses one of these hidden in some kind of dresser to contact the other characters associated with the Rebel Alliance Luke and R2-D2, Leia and C-3PO, etc. — to ask about Chewie and Han Solo's whereabouts.
-In a separate instance, Chewie's wife, Malla, contacts Saun Dann with a device that doubles as a television, which Saun Dann refers to as a "wall screen".
+- Chewbacca's family uses one of these hidden in some kind of dresser to contact the other characters associated with the Rebel Alliance (Luke and R2-D2, Leia and C-3PO, etc.) to ask about Chewie and Han's whereabouts.
+In a separate instance, Malla contacts Saun Dann with a device that doubles as a television, which Saun refers to as a "wall screen".

 - With Lyrics:

-- Leia's Life Day carol, sung by a visibly strung-out Carrie Fisher over the closing credits, is the main Star Wars theme with a bunch of words shoehorned in.
+- Leia's Life Day carol, sung by a visibly strung-out Fisher over the closing credits, is the main Star Wars theme with words shoehorned in.

-- The song Bea Arthur sings is a slowed-down version of the song played by Figrin D'an and the Modal Nodes, with lyrics.
+- The song Ackmena sings is a slowed-down version of the song played by Figrin D'an and the Modal Nodes, with lyrics.

-- You Mean Xmas: According to Wookieepedia, even George Lucas has referred to The Star Wars Holiday Special as "the Christmas special", even though (as noted above) it aired in mid-November.
+- According to Wookieepedia, even Lucas has referred to The Star Wars Holiday Special as "the Christmas special" even though (as noted above) it aired in mid-November.